sapientpants/quorum/docs/features.md

 ## 1. User Interface & Design

 1. **Modern Theme System**
-   - Sleek interface with multiple theme options via HeroUI
+   - Sleek interface with light and dark theme options via HeroUI
    - Responsive design that works on desktop and mobile devices
    - Theme persistence in localStorage
    - Light and dark mode variants